robinrowe/libunistd/cmaker/README.md

 	cmaker_top.sh

-Use cmaker_redo.sh to add cmaker frameworks to legacy projects.
+Use cmaker_merge.sh to add cmaker frameworks to legacy projects.
 Note this appends the old files to the new, requires editing results by hand.

+	cmaker_merge.sh old_dir

 Use cmaker_rename_cpp.sh to recursively rename .c files to .cpp files.